serenity-is/docs/serene_tour/user_and_role_management.md

 # User and Role Management

-Serene has user and role management built in.
+Serene has user, role and rights management built in.

-Open Roles page under Administration / Role.
+Open Administration / Roles to create roles *Administrators* and *Translators*.

+Click *New Role* and  and type *Administrators*, then click Save.

+Repeat it for *Translators*.